penoonan/wp_dependencies/README.md

 #Uniqify Some 3rd Party PHP libs

 ##The problem
-Wordpress plugins can't safely use 3rd party libraries from Composer because the versions of the libraries they use could conflict with version other plugins are using.
+Wordpress plugins can't safely use 3rd party libraries from Composer because the versions of the libraries they use could conflict with the versions _other_ plugins are using.
 [Here, see](http://wordpress.stackexchange.com/a/175394)

 ##The solution
 Create a shell script to prefix all the top level namespaces with a unique string of your choosing.
 A derivation of your plugin name, perhaps?